What Topical Retinoid Formulation Is Most Effective for the Treatment of Acne?

 The Winner: Adapalene

-The Takeaway: If you have sensitive skin, Adapalene might be the way to go.
-If you have tough skin that can withstand anything, Tazarotene might be worth a shot.
+The Takeaway: If you have normal or sensitive skin, adapalene might be the way to go.
+If you have tough skin that can withstand anything, Tazarotene might be worth a shot, but from what we can tell from studies, a majority of people find tazarotene's side effects intolerable.

 Effectiveness of the Three Available Retinoids

-Retinoids are considered partially effective against acne.
+Retinoids are considered only partially effective against acne, which is why they are normally prescribed alongside other treatments.
 Overall, the research from several randomized controlled studies has concluded that all three retinoids reduce acne lesions by 40 - 70% in patients undergoing treatment for at least three months.3

 Each of the three retinoids works via a slightly different mechanism in the skin by binding to different receptors in skin cells.
-These variances result in "slight differences in activity, tolerability, and efficacy."4
+As an article in the Journal of the American Academy of Dermatology states, these variances result in "slight differences in activity, tolerability, and efficacy."4

-Due to these differences, the FDA has approved different concentrations of each retinoid.
-For comparison, tretinoin and tazarotene are available at lower concentrations:
+Due to these slight differences, the FDA has approved different concentrations of each retinoid, as follows:

 - Tretinoin: 0.025 - 0.1%